 - Holding one kettlebell in your hands, stand upright with your feet together.

-- Keep the KB in front of your chest with your elbows are pointing slightly outward.
+- Keep the KB in front of your chest with your elbows pointing slightly outward.

 - Take one big step to your right side and bend your knees as much as you can.